 All tourists over the age of 6 who come from outside the Canary Islands, both nationals and foreigners, must provide a diagnostic test for active infection with a negative result for COVID-19 carried out at least 72 hours before arrival, in accordance with the regulations of the Canary Islands Government.

 They will also need to download and maintain the “Radar Covid” app active during their stay on the islands and for 15 days after their return.
 The reservation implies the express acceptance of these conditions.
+The app is available both in ANDROID and IOS.

 WHO IS EXEMPT FROM THE TEST?